blim28/Zhaohang_Yan_MiniDataAnalysis/Milestone_1.md

 are not necessarily set in stone - TAs will review them and give you feedback; therefore, you may choose to pursue them as they are for the rest of the project, or make modifications!

+### Research Questions:

+1. What is the overall distribution of games by price categories (e.g., cheap, medium, expensive)?
+2. What is the overall distribution of games by release year categories (e.g., old, early, recent, new)?
+3. What are the popular genres each year during *2012 - 2022*?
+4. What are the supported languages each year during *2012 - 2022*?

 <!--- *****START HERE***** --->